FM transmitter (personal device)

-A personal FM transmitter is a low-power FM radio transmitter that broadcasts a signal from a portable audio device (such as an MP3 player) to a standard FM radio.
+A personal FM transmitter is a low-power FM radio transmitter that broadcasts a signal from a portable audio device (such as an MP3 player or a smartphone) to a standard FM radio.
 Most of these transmitters plug into the device's headphone jack and then broadcast the signal over an FM broadcast band frequency, so that it can be picked up by any nearby radio.
+Some FM transmitters have Bluetooth capabilities for use with smartphones.
 This allows portable audio devices to make use of the louder or better sound quality of a home audio system or car stereo without requiring a wired connection.
 They are often used in cars but may also be in fixed locations such as broadcasting from a computer sound card throughout a building.

 Being low-powered, most transmitters typically have a short range of 100–300 ft, depending on the quality of the receiver, obstructions and elevation.
 Typically they broadcast on any FM frequency from 87.5 to 108.0 MHz in most of the world, 76.0 - 95.0 MHz for Japan, 65.0 - 74.2 MHz for Russia, and 88.1 to 107.9 MHz in the US and Canada.